European Parliament vote

 Let's hope that is the case so that we can finally put an end to all the uncertainty that's been hanging over companies' heads for several months now (including as a result of the delayed adoption of the Commission’s guidance and setting up of the Deforestation Due Diligence Statement Registry).
 The EUDR has significant implications not just for companies that do business in the EU but also for some of the EU's key trading partners globally.

 NOTE ADDED ON 20/11/24: The Council agreed its negotiation position on 20 November (see Council press release).
 It agrees to the one-year delay but does not agree with the other amendments introduced by the Parliament.
-Negotiations between the two co-legislators can now start.
-The pressure is on conclude those negotiations as soon as possible so that the changes are adopted, signed and published in the Official Journal of the EU before 30 December 2024.
+Negotiations between the two co-legislators are currently underway.
+The next trilogue is on 3 December.
+The pressure is on conclude these negotiations as soon as possible so that the changes are adopted, signed and published in the Official Journal of the EU before 30 December 2024.

 Final version of EUDR guidance